bebeal/Basic-Tetris/README.md

 Once in graphic mode, you no longer have the BIOS or the hardware to draw fonts for you.
 Thus we have to draw the characters pixel by pixel to the screen.
 Which can be tedious but is eased with bit maps.

 ##### PSF File
-On every Linux distributions, you can find a lot of console fonts with the extension .psf or .psfu.
+On every Linux distributions, you can find a lot of console fonts with the extension .psf or .psfu, which store bitmap glyphs of characters.
 They can be found in `/usr/share/kbd/consolefonts/`.
-There are 2 versions of PSF, indicated by the magic number at the start of the file, but for this example we'll just use PSF1, just like the default one in the code.
+There are 2 versions of PSF, indicated by the magic number at the start of the file, but for this example we'll just use the PSF1, like the default one in the code, and like the ones in the directory specified.
 The PSF1 format is as follows:
 ``` C++
 typedef struct {
     uint8_t magic[2]; // 0x36 and 0x04